Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 Mercari

 Provides: Basic sales data, response rate, shipping speed metrics.
 Missing: Almost everything else.
 No listing-level analytics, no traffic data, no conversion rates.
-Mercari gives you the least analytical visibility of the major platforms.
+Mercari gives you the least visibility of the major platforms.

 Depop and Etsy

-Depop provides minimal analytics — views and likes per listing, total sales.
+Depop offers minimal analytics — views and likes per listing, total sales.
 Etsy is notably better: Shop Stats shows traffic sources, search terms that brought visitors, conversion rate, and revenue over time.
 Etsy's analytics are some of the best among reselling platforms.

 Building Your Tracking System